-Penalty units determine the amount a person is fined when they commit an infringeable offence.
+Penalty units determine the amount a person is fined when they commit an infringement offence.

 For example, if an offence carries two penalty units, the total fine (which is rounded to the nearest dollar) is $385.

-The value of a penalty unit is set annually by the Department of Treasury and Finance, and is updated on 1 July each year.
+The value of a penalty unit is set annually by the Victorian Treasurer, and is updated on 1 July each year.

 Information about penalty units, fines and service-related fees can be found at various locations:

 - a fact sheet outlining how fees and fines are set, and the value of a penalty unit in previous financial years, is available on the Department of Treasury and Finance website

 If you receive a fine and do not pay it on time, you will be subject to additional charges.
 The amount will vary according to the type of fine you have received and the amount of time you let lapse before taking action.